 This strategy is called “Funnel Strategy” because of the very strong connection with a conversion funnel, for example:

 Before you go in and change any settings for ad optimisation, you should spend time analysing your historical data to understand conditions (Spend/Cost per Click/CPM/CPA/CPI), if the information is available.

 - If a running creative doesn’t bring conversions, shut it down:

-- If you noticed that a creative ad spend had spent already a lot, greater than n% of your goal CPA, and did not result in any sale, then there’s a high probability it won’t perform well today.
+- If you noticed that a creative ad spend had already spent a lot, greater than n% of your goal CPA, and did not result in any sales, then there’s a high probability it won’t perform well today.
 So, according to our assumption above we shut off this ad if CPC >$2 & SPEND > $30:

-- Stop running creative bringing too expensive conversions:
+- Stop running creative that's bringing expensive conversions:

 - Turn on ads with cheap conversions:

-- Increase the budget up to 20% - 30% if an ad set has a good CPA at the beginning of the day:
+- Increase the budget up to 20% to 30% if an adset has a good CPA at the beginning of the day: